ASCRees/HumanResourceWebApis/Readme.md

 This has been built in a set of layers using both a front end MVC project as well as a set of Web Apis that in turn use a service and datalayer.

-Access to the database is achieved via Entity Framework. the database is included in the project as an attached MDF file.
-There is also a SQL script to create the database if it was required called DatabaseCreation.sql.
+Access to the database is achieved via Entity Framework.
+The database is included in the project as an attached MDF file.
+There is also a SQL script to create the database if it was required, called DatabaseCreation.sql.
 If a seperate database was used then the connection string in the App.config will need to be amended to point to the relevant location.

 Unit testing is performed using XUnit and demonstrates the use of the MOQ framework.